Thursday, December 7, 2023

 (d) Takedowns.
 If Symphonic takes down any Client Content (each, a “Takedown”) pursuant to Section 10(g) of this Agreement, without limiting Symphonic’s available rights or remedies, Symphonic will charge a USD $20 processing fee per release subject to any Takedown.

-Symphonic charges $20 per track they have to takedown due to violating their policies on copyright infringement and streaming fraud.
+Symphonic charges $20 per release they have to takedown due to violating their policies on copyright infringement and streaming fraud.

 5. Term; Territory.